Course Description

 Certification Requirements

-All are welcome to take NCCED courses, while only economic development practitioners are eligible to complete the Capstone and become certified.
+All are welcome to take NCCED courses, though only economic development practitioners are eligible to complete the Capstone and become certified.
 Economic development practitioners are defined as those working in a local, regional, or state economic development organization, a utility provider who works in the company’s economic development division or resource providers whose jobs have at least a 75% focus on economic development.
 Please contact NCEDA directly liz@nceda.org with any questions regarding certification eligibility.

 Criteria for Certification